NAVYA-KAUSHIK/SudokuSolver/README.md

  There  is a partially filled 9x9 grid(sudoku),

-We have to place numbers from 1 to 9 in the empty places such that every number only appears once  in each row, column  and 3x3 subgrid;
+We have to place numbers from 1 to 9 in the empty places ( denoted by 0's) such that every number only appears once  in each row, column  and 3x3 subgrid;

 __________________________________________________________________